Endpoint Security allowlist and blocklist

 Managing allowlists and blocklists for Endpoint Security and EDR

 Coro Endpoint Security and Endpoint Detection and Response (EDR) use separate allowlists and blocklists.
-The EDR allowlist prevents EDR tickets from triggering by marking non-system processes and folders as safe, stopping process and telemetry collection for them.
+The EDR allowlist prevents EDR tickets from triggering by marking processes and folders as safe (Coro also automatically stops process and telemetry collection for these items).
 The Endpoint Security allowlist excludes specific files or folders from Coro Agent scanning to prevent Endpoint Security ticket triggers.
 Both EDR and Endpoint Security blocklists actively block the execution of unsafe or non-trusted processes.

 The following table outlines the differences between adding records to the Endpoint Security allowlist and blocklist, and adding records to the Endpoint Detection and Response (EDR) allowlist and blocklist: